Using IdM Healthcheck to monitor your IdM environment

 - You are using RHEL version 8.1 or newer.

-The Healthcheck tool tests the Identity Management (IdM) topology configuration and searches for replication conflict issues.
+The Healthcheck tool includes tests of the Identity Management (IdM) topology configuration.
+The tests search for replication conflict issues.

 and ipahealthcheck.ds.replication